PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

 ## Update click points after a transform

-- If we click on the svg to create new runs, they circles/data created are incorrect
+- If we zoom/pan and then click on the svg to create new runs, the circles/data created are incorrect
-- When we zoom, we need to save the transformation to a variable
+- When we zoom, we need to save the transformation information to a variable so that we can use it later to figure out how to properly create circles and runs

 ```javascript
 var lastTransform = null; //reference to the last transform that happened